Theme: Imagination VS Reality

 In the original text, Cervantes embraces metafiction to the nth degree.
-He makes a character of himself as a narrator telling the reader a legend, talking to them directly.
-He talks about pulling stories from different sources...some of the sources conflict...some of them are unfinished...some of them are translated but by untrustworthy sources.
+The author becomes his own sort of character, talking to the audience directly.
 He uses stories-with-stories-within-stories, giving himself plenty of room for commentary and creating a conversation between fiction and reality.
 Cheeky.

 Quick Listen: Radiolab explores why we're drawn to blurring the lines of fiction & reality

 Chivalry can be a trigger word for some, but what does it even mean?
 Is it really dead?
 Should it be revived?
-Well...it depends on who you ask.
+Well...it depends on whom you ask.